-Give SamCart a try, free for 14 days to see if it fits well with your online business!
+Give SamCart a try, free for 14 days to see if their shopping cart fits well with your online business!
 If you have questions, leave them in the comments below.
-Thanks for reading my review out of all the reviews out there!
+Thanks for reading my SamCart review out of all the reviews out there!

 Embeds & Popups

-Gumroad is a budget friendly cart and eas to use cart solution.
+Gumroad is a budget friendly shopping cart and an easy to use shopping cart solution.
 They offer a free account plan, but there's not a lot of customization or advanced sales funnel features like upsells and order bumps that come along with it.

-ThriveCart is SamCart's #1 competitor because they offer one-time pricing for many of the same features.
+ThriveCart is SamCart's #1 shopping cart competitor because they offer one-time pricing for many of the same features.

-SendOwl is a great looking cart if you want to have a popup checkout system that integrates seamlessly with your website.
+SendOwl is a great looking shopping cart if you want to have a popup checkout process that integrates seamlessly with your website.

 PayKickstart is a solid platform I've yet to review fully, but I have heard good things from users.